 Make your own Death Star

-Combine with an Ikea lamp to make your ultimate Star Wars lighting.
+We found this idea on Twitter.
+Combine a Hue bulb with an Ikea lamp to make your ultimate Star Wars lighting.
+You can even change the colors to make it more dramatic.
 Just keep an eye on the main reactor…

 — paaauuull (@_pxxl_) January 14, 2017